rkumar/rbcurse/README.markdown

     into sqlc.rb - each query opens a new tab).

-  * testtodo.rb is a test TODO application (now using fastercsv)
+  * testtodo.rb is a test TODO application (now using fastercsv) (needs retesting - may not work at all)

 * Screenshots on
   <http://www.benegal.org/files/screen/?M=D>   (new)